-In order to study the classification of a statue one must know what is the
+In order to study the classification of statute one must know what are

-a country, state, or city.
-The constitution of India does not define the term

-statute.
-Instead, it uses the
+The Constitution of India does not define the term Statute.
+Instead it uses the

 term "Law".
-The term law is defined in art.
-13(3) (a) as including any
+The term law is defined in Article-13(3) (a) as to include any

-ordinances, order, bye-law, rule, regulation, notification,
+ordinances, order, bye-law, rule, regulation, notification, custom, or usage

 Statues also include laws passed by Provincial Legislature in Pre- Independence

-are distinguished from case law or precedent, which is decided by courts and
+are distinguished from case law or precedents, which is decided by courts and

 protocol to the international courts as well, such as the Statute of the